Cheese-Slice-1/seabun/README.md

 seabun (lowercase everything!) is a somewhat silly programming language i made for fun :3

-i designed it to be as dumb while also somehwt readable as i could make it
+i designed it to be as dumb but also somewhat readable as i could make it

 ## design philosophy